kdjohnson/number-theory/README.md

 # number-theory
-Some things I use to help me with computation in my Number Theory course
+Some things I use to help me with computations in my Number Theory course